 Project Title: Historical and Folklore Museum of Nikiti

-Description: Nikiti is an area in Chalkidiki in Greece, which is based on agriculture and tourism.
-The area is full of hotels and touristic accommodations, but was lacking cultural facilities such as museums and exhibition centers.
-In order to cover this gap and create an attraction, an old school building was transformed into a folklore museum.
-The grant helped to renovate this old building and also mobilised the local community.
+Description: Nikiti is a village in Chalkidiki, Greece.
+Its economy is based on agriculture and tourism.
+The area is full of hotels and tourist accommodation, but was lacking in cultural facilities such as museums and exhibition centres.
+In order to fill this gap and create tourist attractions, an old school building was transformed into a folklore museum.
+The grant helped to finance the renovation and also created jobs for the local community.

 Total budget: €206,545

 Database of examples